Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

 However, for misaligned disks that are initialized with strong poloidal magnetic fields but not enough magnetic flux to reach the MAD state (hereafter called ``strong-field'' models), the disk bulk exhibits radial tilt oscillations.
 Only the inner disk undergoes partial alignment with the BH spin and accretion occurs via plunging streams.
-To show what happens to $\phi_{\rm BH}$ and $\eta_{\rm out}$ for strong-field misaligned disks, we include 3 misaligned disk models with BH spin $a=0.9375$ from \citet{liska_tilt_2018} and \citet{Chatterjee_2020} - for initial disk misalignment angles of $0^{\circ}$ (\texttt{T0-S}), $30^{\circ}$ (\texttt{T30-S}) and $60^{\circ}$ (\texttt{T60-S}) \footnote{These models are referred to as \texttt{T0}, \texttt{T30} and \texttt{T60} respectively in \citet{Chatterjee_2020}.}.
+To show what happens to $\phi_{\rm BH}$ and $\eta_{\rm out}$ for strong-field misaligned disks, we include 3 misaligned disk models with BH spin $a=0.9375$ from \citet{liska_tilt_2018} and \citet{Chatterjee_2020} - for initial disk misalignment angles of $0^{\circ}$ (\texttt{T0-S}), $30^{\circ}$ (\texttt{T30-S}) and $60^{\circ}$ (\texttt{T60-S}).
 In addition, we include two previously unpublished simulations from the strong-field model set where the initial disk tilt is $30^{\circ}$ but the BH spin is $a=0.5$ (\texttt{T30A5-S}) and $a=-0.9375$ (\texttt{T30A93M-S}).
 Table~\ref{tab:tiltmod} shows a summary of the simulation parameters.
 Further details about the simulations are given in \citet{liska_tilt_2018} and \citet{Chatterjee_2020}.
 For comparison, we also included a series of aligned MAD simulations with BH spins $a=0,\pm0.5,\pm0.94$ from the \hammer{} EHT simulation library \citep{EHT_SgrA_2022_PaperV} as well as the fits for $\phi_{\rm BH}$ and $\eta_{\rm out}$ in the aligned MADs from \citet{Narayan:2022}.

 Figure~\ref{fig:eta} shows the normalized magnetic flux at the event horizon, $\phi_{\rm BH}$, and the outflow power efficiency, $\eta_{\rm out}$, for both the MAD and the strong-field models.
 First, as expected, the moderately-misaligned MAD models show similar magnetic flux and jet power values as the aligned models while the extremely-misaligned models are flux-depleted and therefore, host very weak jets.
 Second, for the $a=0.9375$ strong field models, the magnetic flux (and thus, the jet power as well) decreases significantly with increasing initial disk angle.
 In these models, the warping of the accretion flow prevents efficient accumulation of magnetic flux near the BH (i.e., the warped disk is unable to ``hold on'' to the magnetic flux as effectively as in aligned disks).